Songlines: Power and Promise

 Lynne Kelly is a science writer working as an honorary research associate at La Trobe University.
 Her field of research is the memory methods used by those who depended on their memories for everything they knew: oral cultures including Australian Aboriginal, Native American, Pacific and African cultures.

-The First Knowledges series offers an introduction to Aboriginal knowledges in vital areas and their application to the present day and the future.
-Each book is a collaboration between Aboriginal and non-Aboriginal writers and editors; the six-book series is edited by Margo Neale, senior Aboriginal curator at the National Museum of Australia.
+The First Knowledges series offers an introduction to First Nations knowledges in vital areas and their application to the present day and the future.
+Exploring practices such as architecture and design, land management, botany, astronomy and innovation, this six-book series brings together two very different ways

 Get a copy now from your favourite trusted store